Many people ask, “What is Asset Integrity Monitoring (AIM)?”

 All the applications and data in an organization depend on a safe and secure physical workload infrastructure.
 Data center infrastructure can be compromised when personnel make unplanned or unrecorded changes to assets, or through intentional breaches.
 Most of the time, this compromise is not malicious; just the result of good people making bad mistakes when they:

 - Make incorrect/unplanned/unauthorized changes

 - Fail to record these changes centrally

 - Introduce new assets, which negatively affect operations

 - Fail to be aware of all firmware and software patches which might introduce vulnerabilities

-Nlyte, a leader in workload physical asset management, provides DCIM and Discovery solutions that help get an Asset Integrity Monitoring program up and running.
+Nlyte, a leader in workload physical asset management, provides Data Center Infrastructure Management (DCIM) and Discovery solutions that help get an Asset Integrity Monitoring program up and running.
 See how Nlyte can help you to avoid physical infrastructure compromises, in just four phases: